oliveirahenrique70/appsilon/README.md

 The input data for this pipeline is obtained with the same equipments of *fast_XC50_analysis*, the BMG and D300.
 After imported the data is organized according to compounds and controls.

---
+* ### ```test_biochemqc```

 Beyond the R pipelines described, the repository also contains tests, created in Python, with the objectove of making sure the R pipelines are been correctly build.
-These test are the following
+These test are

-* ### ```test_biochemqc```

 ## Tecnology